2011–12 Tampa Bay Lightning season

 The 2011–12 Tampa Bay Lightning season was the franchise's 20th season in the National Hockey League (NHL).
 To commemorate their 20th anniversary, the Lightning had a brand new logo and jerseys beginning this season.

 On April 7, 2012, during the last day of the NHL season, Tampa Bay Lightning forward Steve Stamkos scored his 60th goal in a 4–3 overtime victory against the Winnipeg Jets.
 This accomplishment made him the 20th player in NHL history to achieve the milestone of scoring 60 goals in a single season, and the first player to do so since Alexander Ovechkin in the 2007-08 season.
 In addition, Stamkos also holds the distinction of being the only NHL player to have scored 60 or more goals in a single NHL season during the 2010s, placing him among a distinguished group of NHL players who have achieved this rare feat in the salary cap era following the 2004–05 NHL lockout.
 Adding to his 60 goals, Stamkos recorded 37 assists for 97 points and played in all 82 games for the third consecutive season.
 Moreover, his 97 points ranked second in the NHL as the runner up for the Art Ross Trophy, 12 behind Evgeni Malkin of the Pittsburgh Penguins, who (along with New York Rangers goaltender Henrik Lundqvist) were named the NHL's three finalists for the Hart Memorial Trophy which was eventually awarded to Malkin.
 Stamkos was also named as a finalist for the Ted Lindsay Award for the second straight season (which also went to Malkin) and his 60 goals led to him being awarded his second Rocket Richard Trophy.
-Despite Stamkos' individual accomplishments, the Lightning struggled as a team, finishing the season eight points out of a spot for the 2012 playoffs and at tenth overall in the Eastern Conference.
+Despite Stamkos' individual accomplishments, the Lightning struggled as a team, finishing the season eight points out of a spot for the 2012 playoffs and missed the playoffs for the first time since the 2009–10 season and at tenth overall in the Eastern Conference.